 Closed-back resonator banjos always produce a louder volume that enables it to ring out too loud in a bluegrass band and in other types of music also.

-Left-handed banjo is used by the players who are left-handed while right-handed banjo is used by the right-handed people; hence it is essential to consider the active hand of the player before purchasing the Rover RB-25.
+A left-handed banjo is used by the players who are left-handed while a right-handed banjo is used by the right-handed people; hence it is essential to consider the active hand of the player before purchasing the Rover RB-25.

-This instrument is eye-catching and attractive because it is made in a vintage-style with bound mahogany resonator and has a standard rim made of composite material in the metallic gun-grey finish.
+This instrument is eye-catching and attractive because it is made in a vintage style with a bound mahogany resonator and has a standard rim made of composite material in the metallic gun-grey finish.

 #13 Washburn B9

-Washburn B9 is an easy-playing and well- built student grade banjo, which offers a quality sound that, at some point, maybe consider to sound better than that its price.
+Washburn B9 is an easy-playing and well-built student-grade banjo, which offers a quality sound that, at some point, may be considered to sound better than its price.

 It has a mahogany resonator that gives back the player the volume, and the projection needed to be heard in any setting.
-Its neck is smooth –playing and has a rosewood fretboards which is effortless to play from the first fret to the last one.
+Its neck is smooth –playing and has rosewood fretboards which are effortless to play from the first fret to the last one.

-Washburn is among the primary type of banjo that is usually to deliver classic bluegrass tones.
+Washburn is among the primary type of banjo that is usually deliver classic bluegrass tones.

 Oscar Schmidt OB3 is considered to be a leader in folk music because it is the only instrument that has supported the musical way of life since 1871.

-It is one the most pleasurable and affordable open back five string banjos in the whole world.
-It has a distinctive bridge, headstock and rosette designs that give it a professional identity and look.
-Its resonator is made up of mahogany, which is removable hence making it lighter and easy to carry, therefore reduced price.
+It is one of the most pleasurable and affordable open-back five-string banjos in the whole world.
+It has a distinctive bridge, headstock, and rosette designs that give it a professional identity and look.
+Its resonator is made up of mahogany, which is removable hence making it lighter and easy to carry, therefore reducing its price.

-Oscar Schmidt OB3 fingerboard is maple, and the bijou has twenty-four brackets where a musician can use the geared fifth to produce the best pitch.it also contain a Remo drumhead helps to advance acoustics and creating a loud, sharp sound.
+Oscar Schmidt OB3 fingerboard is maple, and the bijou has twenty-four brackets where a musician can use the geared fifth to produce the best pitch.it also contains a Remo drumhead that helps to advance acoustics and creates a loud, sharp sound.